 One of the key components when lenders evaluate a loan application is affordability.
 Lenders consider current monthly credit obligations such as an auto loan and credit card payments and add those to the new mortgage payment.
 The new mortgage payment includes principal and interest, property taxes, insurance and mortgage insurance when required.
 This total is then compared with gross monthly income.
-Most loan guidelines ask that monthly debt payments be somewhere around 40-43 percent of all the income listed on the loan application.
-But not all income can be used when qualifying for a mortgage.
+Most loan guidelines ask that monthly debt payments be somewhere around 40-43 percent of all income listed on the loan application, including different types of income.
+But not all types of income can be used when qualifying for a mortgage.

-For those who are employed and get a pay check on the 1st and 15th of each month, loan guidelines will ask for copies of recent pay check stubs to verify monthly income as well as a year-to-date amount.
-Income and employment is also verified by looking at the last two years of W2 statements.
+For those who are employed and get a paycheck on the 1st and 15th of each month, loan guidelines will ask for copies of recent paycheck stubs to verify monthly income as well as a year-to-date amount.
+Income and employment are also verified by looking at the last two years of W2 statements.
 This third party verification system allows lenders to use employment income to help qualify.
 For someone that is self-employed, lenders will want to look at the last two years of federal income tax returns, both personal and business.

 Business income must be consistent from one year to the next.
 Lenders do understand that business income can ebb and flow over time so some differences will be expected from one year to the next.
-To calculate business income, lenders add the net income for both years and then average that amount by dividing the total by 24 (months).
-What lenders want to see is consistent income.
+To calculate business income as one of many types of income, lenders add the net income for both years and then average that amount by dividing the total by 24 (months).
+What lenders want to see is consistency.
 A red flag pops up when there is a decline in income from one year to the next.
-Granted, there can always be income fluctuations but when the income is say more than 10% lower than the previous year, the lender may request a letter of explanation from the borrower explaining the reduction in income.
+Granted, there can always be income fluctuations but when the income is (for example) more than 10% lower than the previous year, the lender may request a letter of explanation from the borrower explaining the reduction.
 Typically that’s all that’s needed in order for the loan to move through the approval process but when there is a precipitous drop, such as 25 percent or more, without a solid explanation the loan could be turned down.

-Any income that is listed on the loan application can be used as long as there is at least a two year history and there is a determination made the income will likely to continue into the future.
-With a two year, consistent history of income verified with tax returns the income can be used.
+All types of income listed on the loan application can be used as long as there is at least a two-year history and there is a determination made that the income will likely continue into the future.
+With a two-year, consistent history of verifiable income with tax returns the income can be used.
 Such income might be bonus income, or interest and dividends.

-Yet there are times when applicants complete a loan application and the lender informs the applicant that even though the income is there, it can’t be used.
+Yet there are times when applicants complete a loan application and the lender informs the applicant that even though different types of income are listed, some can’t be used.
 How can that happen when someone can clearly provide evidence the income was deposited in a bank account?

-What about someone that took up a part time job to help out with bills around the house in addition to their current job?
-That income might be used but again unless there’s a two year history of that part time income it can’t be counted.
+What about someone that took up a part-time job to help out with bills around the house in addition to their current job?
+That income might be used but again unless there’s a two-year history of that part-time income it can’t be counted.
 The recurring theme here is a two year history and a likelihood of continuance.
-Regardless of the source, qualifying income must follow this standard.
+Regardless of the source, qualifying types of income must follow this standard.